mmbman/Katagiri/1986-02-22-Significance-of-Ordination.md

 ## Summary

-Katagiri Roshi introduces a series of seven lectures on lay ordination (Jukai).
-In this first talk, he discusses the significance of lay ordination.
-The goal of lay ordination is explained as three points: first, realization of the truth, that all beings are Buddha.
-Second: the profound and steadfast aspiration for living our lives with all beings in peace and harmony.
+Katagiri Roshi introduces a series of seven lectures on *Jukai*, lay ordination.
+In this first talk, he explains the goal of lay ordination as three points.
+The first point is realization of the truth, that all beings are Buddha.
+Second: the profound and steadfast aspiration to live our lives with all beings in peace and harmony.
 And third: helping all beings.
-For the first point, realization of the truth, he explains three kinds of knowing: the ordinary sense of knowledge; knowing something beyond the ordinary sense, in the world of impermanence; and supreme knowledge.
+For the first point, realization of the truth, he explains three kinds of knowing: knowledge in the ordinary sense, knowing something in the world of impermanence, and supreme knowledge.
 This ties into a discussion of what it means to help all beings.
-The ceremony of lay ordination is an opportunity to realize the three points.
-Even if we don’t understand this, we can still take action to enter this world of the Buddha.
+The ceremony of lay ordination is an opportunity to realize these three points.
+Even if we don’t understand them, we can still take action to enter this world of the Buddha.

 ## Transcript